 Sail to Saona Island

 This island off the south coast of La Romana is a true paradise.
 There are lots of catamaran trips available, but if you want something more relaxing and personal, take a private boat and avoid the crowds.
-This really is a chilled out day, where you’ll enjoy plenty of cocktails, a delicious barbecue and if you can muster up the energy, a spot of beach volleyball.
+This really is a chilled out day, where you’ll enjoy plenty of cocktails and a delicious barbecue.

 Hit the fairway